-The Census Bureau also is conducting the 2020 Census Barriers, Attitudes, and Motivators Study (CBAMS).
-CBAMS, which includes a quantitative survey and focus groups, is designed to draw input from a wide variety of audiences to help researchers determine which census messages will resonate with different audiences and where these audiences are located.
-The bureau held 42 focus groups across the United States covering topics such as census familiarity; importance and likelihood of participating in the census; attitudes toward state, local and federal government; and concerns about data confidentiality.
-The focus groups were composed of members of HTC communities, including groups with rural and economically disadvantaged individuals, low-Internet-proficiency individuals, African American HTC individuals, and non-English-speaking individuals.43 According to researchers, one of CBAMS' goals is to use the focus group data to create predictive models to determine where hard-to-reach homes are located and design campaign and messaging materials specifically to reach various HTC audiences.44
+The Census Bureau also conducted the 2020 Census Barriers, Attitudes, and Motivators Study, which includes a quantitative survey and focus groups and is designed to draw input from a wide variety of audiences to help researchers determine which census messages will resonate with different audiences and where the audiences are located.
+The bureau held 42 focus groups across the United States on topics such as census familiarity; importance and likelihood of participating in the census; attitudes toward state, local and federal government; and concerns about data confidentiality.
+The focus groups were composed of members of HTC communities, including groups with rural and economically disadvantaged individuals, low-Internet-proficiency individuals, African American HTC individuals, and non-English-speaking individuals.37 According to researchers, one of the study's goals is to use focus group data to create predictive models to determine where hard-to-reach homes are located and design campaign and messaging materials specifically to reach various HTC audiences.38